espruino/EspruinoDocs/boards/EspruinoESP8266.md

 Serial port
 -----------
 The esp8266 has two UARTS.
-UART0 uses gpio1 for TX and gpio3 for RX and is used by the Espruino console.
-It could be reused for application purposes, but that is not currently implemented.
+UART0 (`Serial1`) uses gpio1 for TX and gpio3 for RX and is used by the Espruino JavaScript console.
+It can be used for other things once the Espruino console is moved to another device.
+For instance calling `LoopbackA.setConsole()` will move the console to 'loopback' (where is can be accessed using `LoopbackB`), and will free up `Serial1` for use like any normal Espruino Serial port.

-UART1 uses gpio2 for TX and RX is not really usable due to being used for the SDIO flash chip.
-UART1 TX is used by the debug and could be reused for application purposes, but that is not currently implemented.
+UART1 (`Serial2`) uses gpio2 for TX and RX is not totally usable due to being used for the SDIO flash chip.
+UART1 TX is used for debugging and can be used for application purposes, but RX is not available.

 GetSerial
 ---------